 - Coresignal

-That list is fine.
+That shortlist is reasonable.
 It is also incomplete.

 How I ranked them